slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On focus, priorities and productivity

-'A woodpecker can tap twenty times on a thousand trees and get nowhere, but stay busy.
+> *'A woodpecker can tap twenty times on a thousand trees and get nowhere, but stay busy.
-Or he can tap twenty-thousand times on one tree and get dinner.' -- Seth Godin, The Dip
+Or he can tap twenty-thousand times on one tree and get dinner.' -- Seth Godin (The Dip)*

-Time itself, is not your limitation.
-Attention is.
+Time itself is not your limitation: attention is.
+You’re always managing attention, not time.
-You’re not managing time, you're managing attention.
-Focusing is an art, not a science.
+Focusing is an art.

 > *'Busy imply out of control. lack of time is lack of priorities.'*